 1.4% of owner-occupied households and 3.8% percent of renter-occupied households lack complete plumbing or kitchen facilities and 88.5% of the City's housing stock was built prior to 1990 and may be susceptible to deterioration.
-Tracts with older housing units are most concentrated in the northwest section of the City.
+Tracts with older housing units are most concentrated in the northern and western areas of the City. northern section of Gardena has a higher concentration of overlapping